7 Sales Commission Structures (& How to Decide What’s Best for Your Team)

 Ultimately, the customers benefit, too.
 The sales process retains its integrity since there isn’t as much at stake if the sales rep doesn’t close the deal.
 This alone removes much of the stress from the process since reps aren’t cutting corners or going off-book just to make a sale.

-3. Revenue Commission
+3. Tiered Commission

 Whether you choose a commission-only structure or a base salary plus commission, you’ll also need to decide how to set your commission rates.